 You can definitely do this, dear parents, but don’t go unprepared!

-Here are our must-have travel accessories to help you survive that dreaded cross-country flight or stuffed-in-a-car-for-hours dream (or obligatory) road trip.
+Here are our must-have travel accessories, including toddler headphones (trust us, they are an absolute must!) to help you survive that dreaded cross-country flight or stuffed-in-a-car-for-hours dream (or obligatory) road trip.
 Note: these items are better suited to the 2+ crowd; for the tiny ones, check out our eBook, Flying with Baby.

 Favorite Travel Accessories